Vote by Mail

 Any eligible DuPage County registered voter may Vote by Mail beginning 40 days prior to an Election.
 Please contact our office for verification of availability.

 - Obtain an official Vote by Mail Ballot Application by:

-- After receiving the Vote by Mail Ballot Application, complete and return it to the Election Commission as soon as possible.
+- After receiving the Vote by Mail Ballot Application, complete and return it to the Election Division as soon as possible.

 - When available, your ballot will be mailed upon receipt of the completed application.

 The last day to mail a ballot to a voter is the Thursday (5 days) prior to the election.